 Avoid using kratom with the following substances:

 Kratom users should also avoid grapefruit as it potentially inhibits the CYP3A4 enzyme, which metabolizes many drugs.

-There are also different kratom herb types which may change the experience.
-Users of so-called white-vein kratom say it offers stimulation, increased concentration, an energy boost, and could also act as a mood enhancer.
+There are also different kratom herb types that may change the experience.
+Users of so-called white-vein kratom say it offers stimulation, increased concentration, an energy boost and could also act as a mood enhancer.

-Red-vein kratom usually has a higher 7-HMG concentration.
+Red-vein kratom usually has a higher 7-OH concentration.
 As a result, it has sedative effects and may help the user feel relaxed.
 It is also potentially useful for insomniacs as a sleep aid.

 Green-vein kratom offers a combination of sedative and stimulating effects.
 Many kratom plant users prefer the green-vein option due to its more balanced effects.

 Kratom legality varies depending on the location.
 It is also difficult to navigate the complex laws surrounding drugs in many countries.
 However, there is no outright ban on the substance itself in Germany and Canada.
 However, it is illegal to sell for human consumption in both nations.

 Predictably, things are less clear in the United States.
 While it isn’t federally scheduled, it remains illegal in many states and cities.
 These include:

 The FDA has not approved it as a medicine and has asked the public to steer clear of products containing kratom or its active compounds.
 The DEA lists kratom as a “Drug of Chemical Concern.”
 This means it poses a possible threat to the public but isn’t on the list of controlled substances.